xll755/ResumeMASTER/README.md

 ## About

-ResumeMASTER is a tool designed to help you create a resume that employers you to present your best self to anyone who reads it!
+ResumeMASTER is a tool designed to help you create a resume that empowers you to present your best self to anyone who reads it!
 This is accomplished through guiding you through the process of creating a basic yet powerful resume and allowing you to enhance it through leveraging the power